FoxoTech/methylprep/README.md

 `no_sample_sheet` | `bool` | `None` | pass in "--no_sample_sheet" from command line to trigger sample sheet auto-generation.
 Sample names will be based on idat filenames.
 Useful for public GEO data sets that lack sample sheets.
 `sample_sheet_filepath` | `str`, `Path` | `None` | File path of the project's sample sheet.
 If not provided, the package will try to find one based on the supplied data directory path.

-Use these options to specify what gets saved from processing:
+Use these options to specify what gets saved from processing, and how it gets saved:

 Argument | Type | Default | Description
 --- | --- | --- | ---